Spider-Man Noir: Spider-Man Noir Volume 1

 On Earth-90214 in the winter of 1932, during the Great Depression, New York City is plagued by many criminal gangs.
 Daily Bugle photojournalist Ben Urich, known to some criminals as "the Spider," attends a public oration on the struggle of the common citizen by May Parker in Central Park and befriends her nephew Peter Parker.
 Unable to attend university due to lack of money, Peter shares that his Uncle Ben, who fought in World War I as a pilot, was recently murdered by criminals working for Norman Osborn, an industrialist believed to be the crime lord called Goblin.
 Peter recalls his Uncle Ben's words regarding the futility and unjust nature of World War I: "If those in power can't be trusted, it's the responsibility of the people to remove them."
 Peter works for Urich and in December 1932, he ventures to a warehouse of stolen antiques.
 One artifact — a spider idol — breaks open and releases a horde of spiders.
 One bites Peter, causing him to pass out and dream of a spider-god who claims it will give Peter power.
 The young man awakes in a black web cocoon and frees himself, discovering he now has spider-like powers.

 Donning a mask, Peter confronts Norman Osborn and is shocked to discover Urich present.
 The photojournalist has been blackmailing Osborn with his information on the mob boss's activities in exchange for the Goblin fueling his drug habit.
 Inspired by Peter's determination to fight the Goblin no matter what, Urich decides to expose Osborn's crimes but is murdered.
-He was color-blinded by an accident with oscorp.
+He was color-blinded by an accident with Oscorp.
 Meanwhile, Peter creates a costume using elements of his uncle's World War I-era airman uniform, becoming "the Spider-Man."
 Urich's former lover Felicia Hardy, owner of the Black Cat club, aids Peter's war on Osborn's criminal syndicate.

-In January of 1933, the Spider-Man kills Vulture to save his Aunt May, but the woman declares him just as bad for shooting an unarmed man he could have overpowered and captured instead.
+In January 1933, the Spider-Man kills Vulture to save his Aunt May, but the woman declares him just as bad for shooting an unarmed man he could have overpowered and captured instead.
 After Osborn's gang is largely defeated, Spider-Man has the opportunity to kill the Goblin but decides true justice means the man must stand trial and the truth become public record.
 Kraven the Hunter, one of Osborn's other cronies who is dying, then attacks the Goblin, killing him.
 As winter turns to spring, Franklin D. Roosevelt is now President, Hitler rises in power in Europe, May Parker continues being an activist for the common people, and Spider-Man Noir continues fighting crime and corruption.